 The President’s Teaching and Learning Collaborative: Scholarship of Teaching & Learning (PTLC) was established in 2006.
 It offers faculty from all campuses an opportunity for professional development and the experience and intellectual practice of work in two scholarly endeavors: teaching and research.
 The PTLC seeks to promote the practice of inquiry in teaching and measuring student learning.
 The Collaborative assists University faculty in developing scholarly research projects on teaching and learning intended for refereed publication.

 This program is modeled on and sponsored by the Carnegie Foundation for the Advancement of Teaching and Learning and is now in the eighth year of its participation.
-The goals of the collaborative are: to include fostering inquiry and leadership for the improvement of student learning, developing and synthesizing knowledge about learning and teaching, and promoting institutional change in support of the scholarship of teaching and learning.
-Colleges and universities document and assess their efforts, and provide ongoing evidence of impact.
-PTLC program assesses the work in an effort to better understand and document the development of leadership capacity, knowledge building, and institutional change.
-The collaborative is a project where all faculty of the University of Colorado system are invited to become faculty investigators in teaching and learning.
+The goals of the collaborative are to: include fostering inquiry and leadership for the improvement of student learning, develop and synthesize knowledge about learning and teaching, and promote institutional change in support of the scholarship of teaching and learning.
 The President’s Teaching and Learning Collaborative is an extension of work begun as an institutional participant in the Campus Program of the Carnegie Academy for the Scholarship of Teaching and Learning (CASTL), 2006-2013.

 All faculty members and teaching professors on any campus of the University of Colorado are encouraged to apply.
 We seek faculty with a record of innovation in teaching and/or assessment of learning as well as those just beginning to examine their teaching and their students’ learning.
 Experience in educational research is not a requirement.